Matt Dunstone (Image Credit: Andrew Klaver/Curling Canada)

 “Yesterday, we played well,” Dunstone said.
 “Yukon played really well.
 It’s still a game we controlled the whole way and had hammer in the 10th end.
 We’ll take that every time against anybody.
 Today, we were just very sharp, had a good feel for the ice, cracked open a big end early and ran with it from there.”

-Kevin Koe and his undefeated Alberta rink have locked up first place in Pool B. Dunstone can clinch second place with a victory on Thursday night over Mike McEwen of Saskatchewan (5-2).
+Kevin Koe and his undefeated Alberta rink have locked up first place in Pool B as they finished a perfect 8-0.
+Dunstone clinched second place with a 6-3 win over Mike McEwen of Saskatchewan in the Thursday evening draw.

 “These are the exact opportunities you want in these type of events, playing some of the best under the bright lights in front of a big crowd in the evening draw,” Dunstone said.
-“We’re excited for it.
-We’re no strangers.
-We play these guys a million times a year.
-Hopefully, we come out on top.”
+“We’re excited for it.”

-Meanwhile, Team B.C. and its three Kamloops Curling Club members fell 11-4 to Koe’s Alberta rink (7-0) this morning.
+Meanwhile, Team B.C. and its three Kamloops Curling Club members closed out the tournament with a 1-7 record following an 8-2 loss to New Brunswick in their final draw.
+Team B.C. also lost 11-4 to Koe’s Alberta rink this morning.

-The playoffs are scheduled to get underway on Friday.
+The playoffs are scheduled to get underway on Friday and wrap up on Sunday.